maswiebe/maswiebe.github.io/_posts/2025-07-25-land_model.md

 Consider a representative house developer with perfect substitutes preferences over house-zoned and apartment-zoned land.
 For the house developer, a parcel is a parcel, since regardless of the zoning they can build a house on it.
 Hence, they treat both types of land as interchangeable, and will choose the lower-price option.
-(The horizontal segment is is where they are indifferent.)
+(The horizontal segment is where they are indifferent.)

 ![](https://michaelwiebe.com/assets/land_model/agg_dem_house.png){:width="100%"}